-Line Code Defin nition Rule ANSI (EXZ_DEF = 0) FCC (EXZ_DEF = 1) AMI An EXZ is detected when any string of more than 15 consecutive '0's are received.
+Line Code Defir nition Rule ANSI (EXZ_DEF = 0) FCC (EXZ_DEF = 1) AMI An EXZ is detected when any string of more than 15 consecutive '0's are received.
 T1/J1 - An EXZ is detected when any string of more than 80 consecutive '0's are received.
 E1 - An EXZ is detected when any string of more than 15 consecutive '0's are received.
-B8ZS An EXZ is detected when any string of more than 7 consecutive '0's are received. any string of more than 7 HDB3 An EXZ is detected when any string of more than 3 consecutive '0's are received.
-An EXZ is detected when any string of more than 3 consecutive '0's are received.
+B8ZS An EXZ is detected when any string of more than 7 consecutive '0's are received.
+An EXZ is detected when any string of more than 7 consecutive '0's are received.
+HDB3 An EXZ is detected when any string of more than 3 consecutive '0's are received.
+Note: If the transmit system interface is in Transmit Single Rail NRZ Format mode, the EXZ is detected according to the standard of AMI.